NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 Let save the HTML page above in `example.html` file.

-We can not just open this html page in a web browser as the embedded JavaScript file can only be loaded when it is hosted by a web server.
+We can not just open this HTML page in a web browser as the embedded JavaScript file can only be loaded when it is hosted by a web server.
 Python ships with a built-in web server, we will use it to host all files on port 8000.

 ```shell
 python3 -m http.server 8000